How to Pass Your Florida Driving Test in 2025 (and What to Expect)

 What to Bring to the Florida Driving Test

 A few days before your drivers’ license test, be sure you have all your necessary paperwork in order.
-Depending on your citizenship status, your age, and other factors, you will need different documents before being allowed to obtain a Florida driver’s license.
+Depending on your citizenship status, your age, and other factors, you will need different documents.
+Be sure to review and collect the documents you will need to bring with you to your behind-the-wheel test..

 Be sure you are a few minutes early for your appointment.
 If you are late, you may be asked to reschedule your test.
 You must have a licensed driver above the age of 21 accompany you to the testing facility; however, no one will be allowed to ride with you during the actual behind-the-wheel test.

-After Your Florida Drivers’ Exam
+After Your Drivers’ Exam

 If you passed your road test, congratulations!
 You’ll be asked to turn in your learner’s permit and pay the necessary fees before being given a temporary driver’s license.
 You’ll receive your permanent license in the mail during the following weeks.